- Slow file transfer can be a big problem, especially when a matter of a few minutes takes forever.

 - Disable Remote Differential Compression

-- Make sure that Optimize drives service is running properly
+- Check the Optimize drives service

 - Disable Windows Search service